aanchaltailwal/OCTANET_SEPTEMBER/README.md

 ## Task 1: Landing Page

-Description: This task involved creating a landing page for Octanet's website.
+Description: This task involved creating a landing page for  Pistachio.

 ### Technologies Used
 - HTML